layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 8.44 shaddoc.
 A citrus fruit (*Citrus maxima*) also known as the pomelo or pummelo.
 Native to Southeast Asia and known as the shaddock in the eighteenth century because it was supposedly brought to the Caribbean by an Englishman named Captain Shaddock.

 [plant] 8.44 forbidden fruit.
 Refers to species of *Citrus* (family Rutaceae) that are now virtually extinct.
-It is similar in taste to the orange and the shaddock, and it is closely related to the grapefruit.
+It is similar in taste to the orange and the shaddock, and it is closely related to the grapefruit (Kumamoto et al., Bowman et al., Higman 180).

 [plant] 8.45 acajou.
-The cashew or cashewnut tree (*Anacardium occidentale*), native to Central and South America.
-While the nut is important to commerce today, the "cashew apple" or cashew fruit was consumed during the eighteenth century as well.
-The fruit is also caustic and was supposedly used by women as a chemical peel to remove freckles (Riddell 82-83).
+The cashew or cashewnut tree (*Anacardium occidentale*).
+Its native range is Trinidad to tropical South America.
+The fruit is caustic and was supposedly used by women as a chemical peel to remove freckles (Riddell 82-83).
 Also see Grainger's footnote in Book IV, p.
 132.

 [plant] 8.45 sabbaca.
 Avocado (*Persea americana*), which probably originated in Central America.
 It then spread to the Caribbean in the aftermath of the Spanish conquest of Mexico.
 An important part of the diets of the enslaved who had access to it: they likely harvested it from woodlands, versus growing it in provision grounds or gardens.